 While it’s not the largest of the Universal CityWalk areas we’ve visited, the one located at Universal Studios Japan is well-designed and offers more of what we like.
 There are two Lawson convenience stores, for example, where we loved getting corndogs, drinks, and allergy medication at reasonable prices.
 As previously mentioned, there is also a drug store.

 Of course, it also had a number of shops and restaurants including McDonald’s, TGI Friday’s, Wolfgang Puck’s Pizza Bar, Starbucks, and many local eateries.
 Just keep in mind that these don’t stay open late, and one night we were stuck desperately searching for food because it was after 10 pm.

 Universal Studios Japan Hotels

 There are several official Universal Studios Japan hotels located nearby, with the Park Front Hotel technically being the closest.
 You can buy park passes in the lobby, which is convenient.
-The majority of them are right in the middle of CityWalk, but we stayed at the Universal Port Hotel which was just across the street.
+The majority of them are right in the middle of CityWalk, but we stayed at the Universal Port Hotel which is in the Osaka bay area just across the street from the amusement park.